Curriculum Innovation Research Projects

-Funds are intended to provide support and assistance with acquiring instructional materials, equipment or software, travel, supplies or other resources necessary for the project.
+Funds are intended to provide support for accessibility with using digital media and assistance with acquiring instructional materials, equipment or software, travel, supplies or other resources necessary for the project.
 Projects will be funded up to $5,000.

 Any faculty member is eligible to apply for funding for Curriculum Innovation Research Projects.
 Per course instructors and adjuncts can submit an application as long as they collaborate on the project with at least one full time faculty members.
 Faculty members will not be funded for more than one project per funding cycle.

 Written proposals should be between 1,500 – 2,000 words and include: